cheminfo/eln-docs/docs/50_machine_learning/includes/normalization/README.md

 ![preview](images/preview.png)

-The superimposed spectra can be manipulated without numerous [advanced features described here](../visualization/README.md).
+The superimposed spectra can be manipulated using numerous [advanced features described here](../visualization/README.md).

 </div>